 - 484B.223 1.
-If a highway has two or more clearly marked lanes for traffic traveling in one direction, vehicles must: - (a) Be driven as nearly as practicable entirely within a single lane; and - (b) Not be moved from that lane until the driver has given the appropriate turn signal and ascertained that such movement can be made with safety. - 2.
-Upon a highway which has been divided into three clearly marked lanes, a vehicle must not be driven in the extreme left lane at any time.
-A vehicle on such a highway must not be driven in the center lane except: - (a) When overtaking and passing another vehicle where the highway is clearly visible and the center lane is clear of traffic for a safe distance; - (b) In preparation for a left turn; or - (c) When the center lane is allocated exclusively to traffic moving in the direction in which the vehicle is proceeding and a sign is posted to give notice of such allocation. - 3.
-If a highway has been designed to provide a single center lane to be used only for turning by traffic moving in both directions, the following rules apply: - (a) A vehicle may be driven in the center turn lane only for the purpose of making a left-hand turn onto or from the highway. - (b) A vehicle must not travel more than 200 feet in a center turn lane before making a left-hand turn from the highway. - (c) A vehicle must not travel more than 50 feet in a center turn lane after making a left-hand turn onto the highway before merging with traffic.
+If a highway has two or more clearly marked lanes for traffic traveling in one direction, vehicles must: - (a) Be driven as nearly as practicable entirely within a single lane; and - (b) Not be moved from that lane until the driver has given the appropriate turn signal and ascertained that such movement can be made with safety. - Upon a highway which has been divided into three clearly marked lanes, a vehicle must not be driven in the extreme left lane at any time.
+A vehicle on such a highway must not be driven in the center lane except: - (a) When overtaking and passing another vehicle where the highway is clearly visible and the center lane is clear of traffic for a safe distance; - (b) In preparation for a left turn; or - (c) When the center lane is allocated exclusively to traffic moving in the direction in which the vehicle is proceeding and a sign is posted to give notice of such allocation. - If a highway has been designed to provide a single center lane to be used only for turning by traffic moving in both directions, the following rules apply:

+making a left-hand turn onto or from the highway.

+(b) A vehicle must not travel more than 200 feet in a center turn lane before making a left-hand turn from the highway.

+(c) A vehicle must not travel more than 50 feet in a center turn lane after making a left-hand turn onto the highway before merging with traffic.